Limit Theorems for a class of unbounded observables with an application to "Sampling the Lindel\"of hypothesis": Main Results

 Let $I=[0,1]$ and $\lambda$ the Lebesgue measure (on $\reals$) and $\lambda_I$ its restriction to $I$.
 We use $\lambda_I$ as the reference measure on $I$ and let $I=\bigcup_{j=0}^{k-1} [c_j,c_{j+1}]$ be a partition of $I$ with $c_0=0$ and $c_{k}=1$.
 We consider the class of maps $\psi: I \to I$ satisfying the following conditions. \begin{enumerate}[leftmargin=*] \item There are $\psi_{j+1}:[c_{j},c_{j+1}] \to I $ such that for all $j$, $\psi_{j+1} \in C^2\,,$ $|\psi'_{j+1}|>1\,,$ $\mathrm{Range}(\psi_{j+1})=I$ and \item For all $j$, the derivative of $\psi^{-1}_{j+1}$ is uniformly ${\vartheta}-$H\"older, i.e., there exists $c$ such that for all $j$, for all $\eps>0$, for all $z\in I$ and for all $x,y \in B_\eps(z):=[z-\eps,z+\eps]\cap [0,1]\,,$

 \end{enumerate} \begin{rem} The full branch assumption was made in order to simplify our calculations.
-This does not exclude the doubling map - the interval map studied in \cite{STI} to further analyze the situation studied in \cite{steuding}.
+Later on, we will be particularly interested in the doubling map which is conjugate to the Boolean type transformation, a transformation over the real line.

-Since these maps are $C^2$, Markov and topologically mixing, each map has one and only one acip and it is exact \cite[Theorem 6.1.1]{Gora}.
+Since the maps studied here are $C^2$, Markov and topologically mixing, each map has one and only one acip and it is exact \cite[Theorem 6.1.1]{Gora}.
 We denote this acip by $\pi$.
 Since $\psi'_{j+1}$ are $C^1\,,$ there exists $\eta_{+}<\infty$ such that

 Also, since $|\psi'_{j+1}|>1\,,$ there exists $\eta_->1$ such that \end{rem}